IsibisiDev/zora-reset.css/README.md

 # zora-reset.css
 Zora Reset is a modern CSS Reset that fixes the most common bugs of various browsers.
-It is light and does not invade the development space.
+It is light and does not invade the development space.<br>
 [![license][license-image]][license-url]

 <p><strong>CDN</strong></p>